We are proud to be guided by a dedicated advisory board of business and community leaders who support the mission of Horizons SHU.

 Mary Ann Bunting is a private wealth advisor with Ameriprise Financial and a member of Sacred Heart University’s Board of Trustees.
 She actively supports nonprofits including CT Challenge and the Daughters of the Holy Spirit.
 Mary Ann holds a master’s in education from Boston College.
 Her professional and volunteer work reflects a strong commitment to service and community leadership.

-Jake Chang
+Eliza Chang

 William Cody